Micro finance project in Bangladesh.

 Sida administers half of Sweden’s development aid budget

-Sweden’s total development aid budget for 2016 is SEK 43 billion, which is one per cent of BNI.
-From this, deductions are made for, among other things, refugee costs in Sweden, EU assistance and contributions to the regular budget of some UN agencies.
-Those costs excluded gives SEK 32,4 billion for aid.
-Of the allocation to international aid in 2016 of 32.4 billion, Sida manages SEK 30.2 billion.
-Of this amount, approximately SEK 11.2 billion are funds that the Government Offices decide upon and follow up the results of, but where Sida handles payments and certain financial monitoring.
+Sweden’s total development aid budget for 2018 is SEK 49 billion, which is 1 per cent of BNI.
+Deductions from the aid budget are made for, among other things, refugee costs in Sweden, EU assistance and contributions to the regular budget of some UN agencies.
+Those costs excluded leaves SEK 43 billion for development cooperation, of which Sida manages SEK 41.2 billion.
+Of this amount, approximately SEK 15.2 billion are funds that the Government Offices decide upon and follow up, but where Sida handles payments and certain financial monitoring.

 The goal for Swedish development aid is to create better living conditions for people living in poverty and oppression.